atsushii/Football_game_prediction/README.md

  Output value is basiclly probability, but if network has made wrong prediction.
  During training, predict output compared to actuall value, then calculate a error(actual value - predict output) Magunitude of error indicates how wrong we are.
 Then give a indication of direction and magunitude of change to reduce the
- error. theseb information transferred backward through the network this is called back propagation.
+ error. these information transferred backward through the network this is called back propagation.
  Based on this information weights are adjusted. forward propagation and back propagation iteratively performed during training.